Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ```

 But now, let's try, instead of linking to an object written in assembly, link to
-a static lib written in rust.
+a static lib written in Rust.

 For this, let's rewrite `write.as` as `write.rs`: